Code-Institute-Submissions/JochenFM-Milestone1/README.md

 ## Testing ##

 Automated and manual testing were conducted during this project.

+I used the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and the [W3C HTML Validator](https://validator.w3.org/) which returned "Congratulations!
+No Error Found"
+ "Document checking completed.
+No errors or warnings to show" respectively.

 1. I used [AmiResponsiveDesign](.http://ami.responsivedesign.is) to create the following test result: